the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-weekly.md

 ### Format of the call

-We have a template for the {ref}`Collaboration Cafes<ch-coworking-daily-template>`, which is updated on the [shared HackMD](https://hackmd.io/@malvikasharan/TW-coworking) for each week.
+We have a template for the {ref}`Collaboration Cafes<ch-coworking-weekly-template>`, which is updated on the [shared HackMD](https://hackmd.io/@malvikasharan/TW-coworking) for each week.

 We'll run the following schedule during each call: